menu icon

 Substitutions and Variations

 • Syrup Ratio: I followed the basic 1:1 syrup ratio: 1 cup of water to 1 cup of sugar for this simple syrup recipe.
 For a thicker syrup, you can use 1.5 or 2 cups of sugar for every cup of water.
+This richer ratio is commonly used in recipes like this rich demerara syrup, which has a deeper flavor and thicker consistency.

 • Add Herbs: While simmering, add fresh herbs like mint, basil, or rosemary for a unique herbal twist.
+Fresh mint, in particular, pairs beautifully with raspberry and works incredibly well in drinks like this rum mule, where herbal notes balance the sweetness of the syrup.

 • Add Spices: Spices can always add a delightful twist to a traditional syrup recipe.
 Incorporate spices such as cinnamon sticks, cloves, or a split vanilla bean into the mixture for a warm, spiced variation.
+These cozy flavors work especially well in fall and winter drinks, such as the apple cider mule, apple cider martini, or cranberry mule mocktail.

 How to Make Raspberry Simple Syrup